jtl-scx/channel-api-client/README.md

 // manage offers (mark in progress, mark as listed, mark as listing failed)
 $offerApi = new OfferApi($client);

+// Send a notification message back to SCX Channel API.
+$notificationApi = new NotificationApi($client);
 ```

 ## Working with Events